garrandall/popular-music-data/tracks/if-you-don-t-know-me-by-now-simply-red.md

 If you don't know me by now (If you don't know me)
-You will never, never, never know me (No you won't), uh-uh-uh If you don't know by now (Youuuu will never, never, never know me) You will never, never, never know me, uh-uh-uh
+You will never, never, never know me (No you won't), uh-uh-uh If you don't know by now (You will never, never, never know me) You will never, never, never know me, uh-uh-uh
 (Uh)
 If you don't know me by now (Uhhhh)